tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-bulk-loading-data-into-a.md

 DBA Joe is in charge of Merge Replication for the entire company.
 Joe gets a call that there are 361,970 rows of data missing from the offsite location but when the users connect to the home office, the data is there.
 Users are a little angry because Citrix is used and calling UPS to get the data shipped is quicker that pulling the reports using Citrix.

 Fred loaded the data into the home office database using SSIS with an OLE DB Destination set to use TABLOCK and OpenRowset with FastLoad.
 By all means, Fred should have used SSIS because this loaded the data in under 8 seconds.
 His manager even gave him a bonus because the load was done so quickly.
-Fred shouldn’t spend it just yet.
+Fred shouldn't spend it just yet.

-Joe isn’t happy.
+Joe isn't happy.
 Replication Monitor shows no errors and the data simply is not there without any explanations at all.
 TableDiff shows the difference as well as queries he runs.
 Why does Joe not see the data on the subscriber?

-The triggers that should have fired to load the merge tracking tables did not due to the bulk insert operations done by Fred’s package.  (no pun intended)
+The triggers that should have fired to load the merge tracking tables did not due to the bulk insert operations done by Fred's package.  (no pun intended)

 **Walk Through**